 Fire Prevention Protects Automated Deep-Freeze Storage Area in North America

-When the deep-freeze high-bay warehouse of Preferred Freezer Services in Richland, Washington State, was commissioned in 2015, it was the largest of its kind in the world.
-And it is the first building in the USA where the fire prevention is achieved through active fire prevention, i.e. with an OxyReduct® oxygen reduction system from WAGNER.
+When the frozen high-bay warehouse of Preferred Freezer Services in Richland, Washington State, went into operation in 2015, it was the largest of its kind worldwide.

 Fire Prevention Safeguards the Frozen Foods Supply on the West Coast